abernal30/mypweb/book/02-data-cleaning.md

-I writted a library for data processing, "dataclean" To install it run the following code in a chunk:
+I writted a library for data processing, "datapro" To install it run the following code in a chunk:

-remotes::install_github("abernal30/dataclean")
+remotes::install_github("abernal30/datapro")
-devtools::install_github("abernal30/dataclean")
+devtools::install_github("abernal30/datapro")